sismo-core/sismo-connect-boilerplate-onchain/README.md

-# Sismo Connect - Onchain Sample Project Repository
+# Sismo Connect - Onchain Boilerplate Repository

-This repository aims at providing simple examples on how to integrate Sismo Connect onchain while allowing you to test the integration locally as easily as possible.
+This repository aims at providing a simple examples on how to integrate Sismo Connect onchain while allowing you to test the integration locally as easily as possible.

 ## Usage